Summer Conference

 • Cost: FREE for members

-• Hotel Info: A hotel block has been reserved at a courtesy rate and will be available on a first come first serve basis.
-Rooms must be booked before June 27th.
+• Lodging: A hotel block has been reserved at a courtesy rate and will be available on a first come first serve basis.
+Rooms must be booked before Monday, July 6th.
+MEA encourages you to check the language in your contract.
+Depending on the sessions you choose, you may be eligible for lodging reimbursement from the district.
+Additionally, check with your union leadership, as some associations include conference lodging in their budgets.

 Conference Opens